JanHerca/urantiapedia/output/wikijs/fr/article/Luz_y_Vida/Eugenesia_Un_tema_controvertido.md

 J'ai recherché et sélectionné quelques citations à ce sujet.
 Ce sont les suivants : <a id="a43_84"></a>[LU 49:1.7](/fr/The_Urantia_Book/49#p1_7), <a id="a43_127"></a>[LU 51:4.8](/fr/The_Urantia_Book/51#p4_8), <a id="a43_170"></a>[LU 52:2.11](/fr/The_Urantia_Book/52#p2_11), <a id="a43_215"></a>[LU 52:2.12](/fr/The_Urantia_Book/52#p2_12), <a id="a43_260"></a>[LU 52:3.4](/fr/The_Urantia_Book/52#p3_4), <a id="a43_303"></a>[LU 55:4.11](/fr/The_Urantia_Book/55#p4_11), <a id="a43_348"></a>[LU 55:6.3](/fr/The_Urantia_Book/55#p6_3), %%7% % , <a id="a43_400"></a>[LU 70:8.15](/fr/The_Urantia_Book/70#p8_15), <a id="a43_445"></a>[LU 71:3.8](/fr/The_Urantia_Book/71#p3_8), <a id="a43_488"></a>[LU 82:6.5](/fr/The_Urantia_Book/82#p6_5).
 (Le chiffre entre parenthèses est le numéro du document.)
 Je suis sûr que j'en ai manqué d'autres.

 Que pensez-vous de cette insistance à éliminer les inférieurs ?
 Selon vous, qu’est-ce que cela signifie en pratique ?
-Pourquoi sommes-nous surpris par cette attitude des développeurs ?
+Pourquoi sommes-nous surpris par cette attitude des révélateurs ?
 Une telle chose peut-elle être divulguée sans autre préparation ?
 Pourquoi sommes-nous si sensibles aux approches eugéniques ?
 L’eugénisme est-il moralement acceptable ?
 Existe-t-il une forme d’eugénisme plus moralement acceptable que d’autres ?

 ## Olga